mindreframer/varnish-stuff/README.md

 # New Relic Varnish Extension

+This runs on the Varnish server and reports the values from varnishstat back into New Relic.

 ## Instructions for running the Varnish extension agent

 1. Go to [the tags list](https://github.com/varnish/newrelic_varnish_plugin/tags) and find the latest tar.gz